flairNLP/fundus/README.md

 3. [**Tutorial 3: How to filter articles**](docs/3_how_to_filter_articles.md)
 4. [**Tutorial 4: How to search for publishers**](docs/4_how_to_search_for_publishers.md)

-If you wish to contribute check out these tutorials
+If you wish to contribute check out these tutorials:
 1. [**How to contribute**](docs/how_to_contribute.md)
 2. [**How to add a publisher**](docs/how_to_add_a_publisher.md)